Federated Automatic Differentiation: Federated Automatic Differentiation

-Mixed-mode differentiation is particularly attractive in the federated setting, as different devices may face different limits on computation and communication.
+Mixed-mode differentiation is attractive in the federated setting, as different devices may face different limits on computation and communication, and there may be asymmetry in cost between different types of communication (e.g. up-link vs down-link).
 In general, we often wish to minimize communication to and from clients, and minimize the total amount of computation on the client.
-We also wish to remove the systems issues plaguing reverse-mode \fad, where clients may dropping out between the forward-pass and reverse-pass can lead to bias in the gradient computation.
+We may also wish to remove the systems issues which hinder implementation of reverse-mode \fad, where clients dropping out between the forward-pass and reverse-pass can lead to bias in the gradient computation.

 We can do this by decoupling the overall traversal of the federated computational graph in \cref{fig:fed_computation_graph_1} from the local graph traversal done by the server or clients.
-Specifically, we can use the chain rule to move forward through the communication primitives used (the \fedbroadcast and \fedsum calls, in that order) but use reverse-mode locally at each device (eg. use reverse-mode for the part of the computation that occurs solely at the clients).
+Specifically, we can use the chain rule to move forward through the communication primitives used (the \fedbroadcast and \fedsum calls, in that order) but use reverse-mode locally at each device (for example, we can use reverse-mode for the part of the computation that occurs solely at the clients).
 The resulting procedure is given in \cref{table:mixed_mode_fad}.

-In comparison to forward-mode \fad, we see mixed-mode \fad does not require sending (potentially large) Jacobian matrices to the clients, and allows clients to use reverse mode AD locally.
+In comparison to forward-mode \fad, we see mixed-mode does not require sending (potentially large) Jacobian matrices to the clients, and allows clients to use reverse-mode AD locally.
 In comparison to reverse-mode \fad, we again see that no extra server$\to$client communication is necessary, and that the derivative computations can be done in tandem with the forward pass.
-This means that any client dropout will not cause the same kind of bias incurred by client dropout between forward and backwards passes in \cref{table:reverse_mode_fad}.

 Just as forward- and reverse-mode \fad can be extended to larger classes of computations, so too can mixed-mode \fad, using similar principles.
-In general, mixed-mode \fad can be applied to any computation whose communication is performed via \fedbroadcast and \fedsum, and the derivative computation itself only requires \fedsum (obviating the extra \fedbroadcast calls, as discussed above).
+In general, mixed-mode \fad can be applied to any computation whose communication is performed via \fedbroadcast and \fedsum, and the derivative computation itself only requires \fedsum.
 As a result, mixed-mode \fad is also compatible with formal privacy mechanisms.
+Finally, alternate specifications of mixed-mode \fad are possible, which may be more or less desirable based on the particulars of the implementing system and the computation being differentiated.